TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 As decoding methods become increasingly specialised, researchers face two main challenges.
 First, \emph{\textbf{existing systems~\cite{geng2024grammarconstraineddecodingstructurednlp,ahmed2024controllable,loula-etal-2025-smc,gad-nips-2025,geng2024sketch} hard-code particular combinations of search algorithms and constraint mechanisms}}, making it difficult to isolate their individual contributions, compare their effects, or reuse and extend implementations.
 Second, \emph{\textbf{there is no principled way to systematically explore or optimise this growing space of alternatives}}.
 Decoding strategies, constraints, and their hyperparameters interact in complex, non-linear ways, and small changes in the way they are chosen can dramatically alter performance.
 As a result, many observed improvements are discovered through trial and error rather than through a structured, data-driven search over the design space.

-The most well-known framework for training and inferencing neural networks is Hugging Face \cite{wolf2020huggingfacestransformersstateoftheartnatural}.
-While dominant for model training and inference, Hugging Face only supports beam search and sampling, as it does not track a decoding tree, limiting support for backtracking or population-based decoding methods.
+The most well-known framework for training and inference with neural networks is Hugging Face \cite{wolf2020huggingfacestransformersstateoftheartnatural}.
+While dominant for model training and inference, Hugging Face only supports beam search and sampling out of the decoding strategies we study, as it does not track a decoding tree, limiting support for backtracking methods such as best-first search and for broader tree-based decoding methods.
 IterGen~\cite{ugare2025itergeniterativesemanticawarestructured} addresses this partially by introducing a decoding tree and grammar-symbol navigation.
 However, it decodes a single hypothesis at a time and tightly couples constraints with decoding, making it difficult to flexibly combine or systematically compare alternative algorithms and constraint configurations.

-\paragraph{\textbf{This work: A unified, optimisable framework.}} We introduce \treecoder, \emph{the most general and flexible framework to date for exploring decoding strategies, constraints and hyperparameters in LLMs}.
-Rather than fixing a specific algorithm, \treecoder parameterises the decoding stage itself: the decoding process and constraint mechanism are exposed as interchangeable modules, allowing users to compose and evaluate arbitrary configurations.

-At its core lies a \emph{decoding tree} that represents all hypotheses explored by the model.
-Nodes correspond to partial programs and edges denote token expansions, supporting operations such as \emph{backtracking}, \emph{branch pruning} and \emph{parallel exploration}.
-A companion abstraction of \emph{active nodes} captures the partial hypotheses currently eligible for expansion, unifying population-based strategies like sampling, beam search and SMC within the same framework.
-Unlike prior systems like IterGen~\cite{ugare2025itergeniterativesemanticawarestructured}, \treecoder supports parallel hypotheses tracking and constraint-aware decoding in a single, extensible design.